xbl4z3r/spotuya/README.md

 - [x] Cloud API support.
 - [x] Support for multiple devices.
 - [x] Specific color palettes.
 (Vibrant, Dark Vibrant, Dark Muted, Muted)
+- [x] Support for more music streaming services.
+(As of 2.2.0 you can use your own API to provide the data to SpoTuya)
+- [x] Dynamic calculation of the next poll of the API based on the length of the song.
 - [ ] Web interface.
 - [ ] Support for more devices.
-- [ ] Support for more music streaming services.
 - [ ] Support for more color palettes.
 - [ ] Support for more light effects.
   <br>